Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 This is perhaps one of the most iconic stretches of road in Australia and maybe even the southern hemisphere.

-Only 2.5 hours from downtown Melbourne and stretching nearly 250km, the Great Ocean Road is a national heritage listed length of road.
+Only 2.5 hours from downtown Melbourne and stretching nearly 250km, the Great Ocean Road is a top day trip and road trip in Australia.

-No matter if you opt for a tour or self-drive, you’ll be seeing one of the most amazing places in all of Australia.
+No matter if you opt for a tour or self-drive road trip, you’ll be seeing one of the most amazing places in all of Australia.

 What to do on the Great Ocean Road